erenisci/natours/README.md

-# Natours Backend
+# Natours Project

-Natours Backend is a web application developed using Node.js, Express.js, and MongoDB.
+Natours is a web application developed using Node.js, Express.js, and MongoDB.
 This project demonstrates the application of concepts learned in Jonas Schmedtmann's Node.js course, including server-side development with Node.js.
 Natours provides a backend system for managing and viewing various nature tours.

 ## Course Information